 - 1. Upon the Contractor submitting the proposal in accordance with the State's procurement process; - 2.
 Upon the Contractor executing the contract with the State; - 3.
-Within 35 days after any change in ownership of the Contractor; and - 4.
-Upon request by AHCCCS.
+Within 35 days after any change in ownership of the Contractor; and

+4. Upon request by AHCCCS.

 The results of the Disclosure of Ownership and Control and the Disclosure of Information on Persons Convicted of Crimes shall be held by the Contractor.
 Upon renewal or extension of the contract, the Contractor shall submit an annual attestation as specified in Attachment F3, Contractor Chart of Deliverables, that the information has been obtained and verified by the Contractor, or upon request, provide this information to AHCCCS.
-Refer to ACOM Policy 103 for further information. xiii
+Refer to ACOM Policy 103 for further information. xxii

-The Contractor must immediately notify AHCCCS-OIG of any person who has been excluded through these checks in accordance with the 42 CFR 455.106 (2)(b) and as specified in Attachment F3, Contractor Chart of Deliverables.
+The Contractor must immediately notify AHCCCS-OIG of any person who has been excluded through these checks in accordance as specified in Attachment F3, Contractor Chart of Deliverables.